akurtle/BlogReact/blog/README.md

-# Getting Started with Create React App
+# Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using ReactJS and Firebase as the backend.

+You can post your blogs along with a title for everyone to see.

-First install all the node modules using `npm i`
+First, install all the node modules using `npm i`

 ## Available Scripts